flounderK/CyberSoftwareEngineeringGuidelines/README.md

 - ci/cd ensures that you know if something will break the build as soon as it happens
 - automated regression tests help to identify when you have broken some existing functionality

+# You should perform code reviews on new code

+# Merge requests should not take more than a maximum of _ to review